 Forgery – Forgery is a criminal offense that can involve different actions, including creating a fictitious document or monetary instrument, altering a document or financial instrument without the authority to do so, or presenting a forged document or monetary instrument for fraudulent exchange or payment.
 Often, forgery is associated with signing someone else’s name on a check and using it for payment, however, forgery can include many additional scenarios.
 For example, signing any legal contract without permission may constitute forgery.

 The charges you can face for forgery will vary depending on the type of instrument that was allegedly forged.
 The least serious forgery charges are still serious, as you can face first-degree misdemeanor charges for forging a personal check or another non-official document.
-Many people think misdemeanors are not serious, however, a first-degree misdemeanor can mean a fine up to $10,000 and up to five years behind bars.
+Many people think misdemeanors are not serious, however, a first-degree misdemeanor can mean a fine of up to $10,000 and up to five years behind bars.
 If you are accused of forging a legal contract, deed, will, or similar instrument, you can face third-degree felony charges.
-The most serious forgery charge is a second-degree felony and applies to forgery of government currency, stamps, securities, bonds, stocks, and property or business ownership documents.
+The most serious forgery charge is a second-degree felony and applies to the forgery of government currency, stamps, securities, bonds, stocks, and property or business ownership documents.
 This charge can result in up to 10 years in prison and a $25,000 fine.
 As you can see, forgery charges can be very serious and whether you are accused of passing a bad check or printing forged money, you need qualified defense representation immediately.

 Fraud – Fraud is a term that encompasses many different criminal acts.
 Such acts involve deceiving another party to cause harm to them.
 Such harm can involve wrongfully obtaining money or property, damaging a reputation for personal gain, and more.
 Fraud can be committed in many, many different ways and can involve in-person communications, the internet, mail, text messages, phone calls, and more.
 You can be accused of committing fraud against an individual neighbor, someone you have never met, or a large corporation or government agency.